Want to know what’s the salary for a data analyst is in the UK? Curious as to how data & insight salaries look like in 2022? This post is for you!

 - Director of Analytics : £92,031/ year

-Similar to the other roles, of course, insight jobs work with the company data.
+Like the other roles, of course, insight professionals work with the company data.
 What is unique to the insight analyst career is how you turn that data into a “compelling story” depending on the audience receiving it.
 You interpret the data for senior management, key stakeholders, etc., by what they need to know to make the right decisions for the business.

-Of course, you won’t want to make your career choice based on money alone, but you can make plans based on your potential salaries with these averages in mind.
-Also, when negotiating your starting salary and, later, raises, research the current norms to ensure you are getting a fair offer.
-But remember, these are averages, and employers consider experience, education, and other factors you may not be aware of when setting a salary.
-So be realistic about your options and get ready for an impressive career ahead of you.
+Of course, you won’t want to make your career choice based on money alone, neither should you quit your job if your salary doesn’t match the one in this post.
+That said, you can make plans with these averages in mind.
+What’s more, when negotiating your starting salary and any future pay raises, research current standards to ensure you are getting a fair offer.
+But remember, these are averages and employers take experience, education, and other numerous factors into consideration.
+So, be realistic about your options and get ready for a rewarding career ahead of you.